 Any actions assigned out as part of this process are automatically assigned to the person listed as the “Responsible Owner” as part of the Hazard record created.
 This was set when creating the record.
 If these actions need to be reassigned, the Responsible Owner can do this or anybody with admin access.

 And that’s it!
 Plus if you need to set up any workflow based reviews or actions you can do that now, nice and easily using the new workflows and automations engine described here!

-As with all modules, there is a two step process to enabling it.
-Firstly, you need to turn it on for you account, and secondly you need to enable it for yourself.
+As with all modules, there is a two-step process to enabling it.
+Firstly, you need to turn it on for your account, and secondly, you need to enable it for yourself.

 To enable both modules, go to Settings > Modules.
 Locate the modules (‘Safety Data Sheet Register’ AND ‘GHS Chemical Register’ and click through.
 Once there, click on the menu button and click ‘Show’.